metasal1/fireship.io/content/lessons/windows-10-for-web-dev/index.md

 ### Bash Install

-If using bash, install NVM like so:
+If using Bash, install NVM like so:

 {{< file "terminal" "command line" >}}
 ```text